Battle Royale – Players Handbook

 1) Players have a variety of actions they can take each day of the game.
 Daily actions have been split into two phases: Action and Movement.
 In the Action phase, players can search the area, make attacks against other players, or try to discern other players’ roles.
-In the Movement phase, players will have a number of different options, from regular movement, running between areas, or digging in ones defenses.
-Unlike previous games, players can act in both phases.
+In the Movement phase, players can move or dig in one’s defenses.

 2) Normally, players may hold up to three items in their inventories at a time.
 Item management can be performed during turns, usually as free actions.
 Trading and dropping items will never take up a person’s other actions.
 Some items may be used automatically or as a free action, but others are required to be used in place of or part of a regular Action.